 The more complicated the process of probate, the longer it takes and conversely the more money it costs, particularly if there is a dispute or claim on the estate.

 Unlike many high street solicitors, we offer a fixed price, so no unexpected charges and the process is carried out quickly and efficiently.
 The grant of probate ensures that your family and loved ones receive their inheritance with minimal time, effort and cost.

-How is probate granted?
+How is Probate Granted?

 Applying for the legal right to deal with someone’s property, money and possessions (their ‘estate’) when they die is called ‘applying for probate’.

-Ulitmately you will receive a document which allows you to start dealing with the estate.
+Ultimately you will receive a document which allows you to start dealing with the estate.
 If the person left a will you’ll get either: